NotAshishParmar/Boojet/README.md

 # Boojet — Personal Budgeting API

 Budgeting API built with Java and Spring Boot.
-It exposes a REST API to track transactions and a minimal static web page for quick interaction.
-A small console prototype is also included for offline experimentation.
+It exposes a REST API to track and record transactions for multiple accounts and display statistics based on the input data.
+Allows the user to define plans based on their expected income.
+Also includes a minimal static web page for quick interaction.

 ## Features